Just How Clean Is Your Hydraulic Fluid?

 Whilst there are dozens of oil-lubricated assets to be found in a wide range of locations, including industrial sites, hydraulic systems are certainly the most vulnerable to contamination.
 In simple terms, if you take precautions to ensure that your systems, including hydraulic cylinders and motors, are kept clean, then it should continue to run reliably.

 If you allow your hydraulic system to become dirty, particularly in the hydraulic fluid itself, then easily avoidable and time-consuming problems are going to occur.
 Through every hydraulic component, the clearance space through which your hydraulic fluid can pass through is extremely tight; even something as small as a drop of water, or a human hair, can have dire consequences for your system.

 Despite the huge range of variation in hydraulic system designs, they all share a few common components.
 First off, we have the reservoir.
 If it has been designed well, then the reservoir can help to control possible contaminants by allowing them to drop to the base of the tank, or even by removed by a kidney-loop style filtration.

 For low-pressure hydraulic systems, contamination control might not be as big of a deal as it is in highly-pressurised designs.
-This is because lower-pressure systems often use gear pumps, which are more forgiving when it comes to contamination.
-Particularly in those systems where variable pumping might be required, which is where the system might have to move different volumes of fluids at different speeds whilst the pump is running, contaminants can have a hugely damaging effect.
+This is because lower-pressure hydraulic systems often use gear pumps, which are more forgiving when it comes to contamination.
+Particularly in those systems where variable pumping might be required, which is where the system might have to move different volumes of hydraulic fluids at different speeds whilst the pump is running, contaminants can have a hugely damaging effect.